-A corporation is not required to complete columns (a) and (d) of Parts II and III for the first tax year the corporation is required to file Schedule M-3.
-For all subsequent years the corporation is required to file Schedule M-3, the corporation must complete Schedule M-3 in its entirely.
-Accordingly, the corporation must complete columns (a) and (d) of Parts II and III for all tax years subsequent to the first tax year the corporation is required to file Schedule M-3.
+A life insurance company is not required to complete columns (a) and (d) of Parts

+II and III for the first tax year the life insurance company is required to file Schedule M-3, and for all subsequent years the corporation is required to file Schedule M-3, the corporation must complete Schedule M-3 in its entirety.
+Accordingly, the life insurance company must complete columns (a) and (d) of Parts II and III for all tax years subsequent to the first tax year the life insurance company is required to file Schedule M-3.
 For example, if a corporation was required to file Schedule M-3 as a member of a U.S. consolidated tax group and the corporation leaves the U.S. consolidated tax group, the corporation is required to complete Schedule M-3 in its entirety in any succeeding tax year that the corporation is required to complete Schedule M-3.
 However, if the corporation joins in filing a different consolidated U.S. federal income tax return, then the corporation must complete its Schedule M-3 in its entirety in any year that the U.S. consolidated tax group must complete its Schedule M-3 in its entirety.

-If, for any tax year (or tax years) prior to the first tax year a corporation is required to file Schedule M-3, a corporation voluntarily files Schedule M-3 in lieu of Schedule M-1, then, in those voluntary filing years, the corporation is not required to complete columns (a) and (d) of Parts II and III.
-In addition, in the first tax year the corporation is required to file Schedule M-3 the corporation is not required to complete columns (a) and (d) of Parts II and III.
+If, for any tax year (or tax years) prior to the first tax year a life insurance company is required to file Schedule M-3, a life insurance company voluntarily files Schedule M-3, then in those voluntary filing years the life insurance company is not required to complete columns (a) and (d) of Parts II and III.
+In addition, in the first tax year the life insurance company is required to file Schedule M-3 the life insurance company is not required to complete columns (a) and (d) of Parts II and III.

-If a corporation chooses not to complete columns (a) and (d) of Parts II and III in the first tax year the corporation is required to file Schedule M-3 (or in any year in which the corporation voluntarily files Schedule M-3), then Part II, line 30, is reconciled by the corporation in the following manner:
+If a life insurance company that is not a mixed group chooses not to complete columns (a) and (d) of Parts II and III in the first tax year the life insurance company is required to file Schedule M-3 (or in any year in which the life insurance company voluntarily files Schedule M-3), then Part II, line 30, is reconciled by the life insurance company (or, in the case of a U.S. consolidated tax group, by the group's parent life insurance company on Part II, line 30, of the group's consolidated Schedule M-3) in the following manner:

-- 1. Report the amount from Part I, line 11, on Part II, line 30, column (a); - Leave blank Part II, lines 1 through 29, columns (a) and (d); - 3.
-Leave blank Part III, columns (a) and (d); and

-4. Report on Part II, line 30, column (d), the sum of Part II, line 30, columns (a), (b), and (c).
-Note that Part II, line 30, column (d), must equal the amount on Form 1120, page 1, line 28.
+- 1. Report the amount from Part I, line 11, on Part II, line 30, column (a); - 2.
+Leave blank Part II, lines 1 through 29, columns (a) and (d); - 3.
+Leave blank Part III, columns (a) and (d); and - 4.
+Report on Part II, line 30, column (d), the sum of Part II, line 30, columns (a), (b), and (c).